spacelama/R710-Fan-Control/readme.md

 10gbe card and want to cool it more effectively, you can override all of this with this repo.
-Here, we servo the fans to follow the temperature demand of the various components (disks via hddtemp, CPUs and GPUs via sensors, ambient temperature via ipmitool).
+Here, we servo the fans to follow the temperature demand of the various components (disks via hddtemp, CPUs and GPUs via sensors, ambient and exhaust temperatures via ipmitool).
 Tuning is alas done entirely by you modifying variable of devices to monitor in code, alas.

 This repo is forked from [NoLooseEnds/Scripts](https://github.com/NoLooseEnds/Scripts),